-When a people, united under some known and defined form of government, which administers its functions by the usual methods, come to occupy and control a known territory over which it is competent to administer justice and within which it affords protection to citizens and strangers, a new state exists.
-Refusal of recognition would not change the fact, any more than premature "recognition" could create it.
-The former would be merely a slight to the new government, just as the latter is merely an affront to the old one, The question necessarily is always what government is actually in control of the country.
+When a people, united under some known and defined form of govern-ment, which administers its functions by the usual methods, come to occupy and control a known territory over which it is competent to administer justice and within which it affords protection to citizens and strangers, a new state exists.
+Refusal of recogni-tion would not change the fact, any more than premature "recognition" could create it.
+The former would be merely a slight to the new government, just as the latter is merely an affront to the old one, The question necessarily is always what government is actually in control of the support to the rebellion."
+It is understood that, judged by these tests, the administration does not think the present state of affairs in Cuba justifies any change in the attitude of the Government.
+Its function is to act and not to express feel-